MathMachado/Challenge_Spark_Kafka/README.md

 * **Dynamic Allocation**: Spark supports dynamic allocation, which allows it to adjust the number of executors based on workload.
 We may experiment with dynamic allocation for better resource utilization.
 * **Performance Testing**: Conducting a performance testing with different configurations to identify the optimal number of cores and executors for the specific workload it suggested and it's a best practice.

 ## Q5.
-How do you ensure we do not run into small file issue in the RAW and Processed Zone
+How do you ensure we do not run into small file issue in the RAW and Processed Zone?

 To avoid the small file issue in the RAW and Processed Zones, we need to optimize the writing strategy for Spark.
 The small file problem arises when there are many small files stored on a distributed file system, leading to inefficiencies in storage, management, and processing.
 Here are some strategies to mitigate this issue: